ironhack-paris-webdev-may-2018/project-info/README.md

 ### Tuesday - April 3rd ###
 - **4:00 p.m.** - _Presentation Rehearsal #1_: About You & Your Project <br>
-  For your first presentation rehearsal you should create your initial presentation structure.
+  For your first presentation rehearsal you should create your initial presentation structure. <br>
   [See Presentation Section](#presentations)

 ### Thursday - April 5th ###